JAIrwin/JAIUserBundle/README.md

 #Step 2: Enable the Bundle

-Enable the bundle by adding it to the list of registered bundles in `app/AppKernel.php`:
+Enable the bundle and the depended bundles by adding them to the list of registered bundles in `app/AppKernel.php`:

 ```php
 // app/AppKernel.php